-Yachts are strongly recommended to have as a minimum the following, with equipment designed, constructed and (where appropriate) installed, to function in the expected polar waters conditions.
+Yachts are recommended to have as a minimum the following, with equipment designed, constructed and (where appropriate) installed, to function in the expected polar waters conditions.

 - 1.1.
 Means to receive up-to-date MSI (maritime safety information) bulletins including ice and weather information - 1.2.
-If voyaging to an area where a magnetic compass is not effective, non-magnetic means to determine and display heading. - 1.3.
+If voyaging to an area where a magnetic compass is not effective, a non-magnetic means to determine and display heading. - 1.3.
 Position-fixing equipment including one electronic system - 1.4.
 Adequate narrow-beam lamps for visual detection of ice in darkness - 1.5.
-If working with an icebreaker, means to indicate when the yacht is stopped - 1.6.
+If working in an area where icebreaker assistance could be needed, attention is drawn to Polar Code 9.3.3.2 (flashing red light to indicate that the ship is stopped) - 1.6.
 An echo-sounder plus a backup system that may be a lead line - 1.7.
 A clear view astern from the conning position - 1.8.
-When intending to operate where ice accretion may occur, awareness of how to predict icing and a method for clearing ice from aerials and rig. - 1.9.
-If voyaging to latitudes >80 degrees, at least one GNSS compass or equivalent
+Awareness of how to predict ice accretion and a method for clearing ice from aerials and rig. - 1.9.
+If voyaging to latitudes >80 degrees, at least one GNSS compass or equivalent - 1.10.Personal AIS beacons should be considered and MOB procedures practiced regularly.
+The survival time for MOB in polar waters is very much reduced and fog is common.